 So I leave you with this: consider the bang for your buck as you purchase apps.
 Will that measurement app really be used all year?
 Do you really want to spend $1.99 x 32 devices to buy it?
 Or would you rather spend $0.00 x 32 devices for a creation app that will push your kids to higher (Bloom's!) levels throughout your school year?
 Consider....

-You have read this article Apps / device management / iPad with the title Whetting Your APPetite Vol.8 - Not All Apps are Created Equal.
-You can bookmark this page URL http://fieldecho.blogspot.com/2011/08/whetting-your-appetite-vol8-not-all.html.
+with the title Whetting Your APPetite Vol.8 - Not All Apps are Created Equal.
+You can bookmark this page URL https://fieldecho.blogspot.com/2011/08/whetting-your-appetite-vol8-not-all.html.
 Thanks!

 No comment for "Whetting Your APPetite Vol.8 - Not All Apps are Created Equal"